SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 Franks:
 - changed Bearded Axe effect to "Throwing Axemen +1 range, +1P armor"
-- changed cavalry hp civ bonus to "Cavalry +20% hp Feudal, +25% Castle Age"

 Goths:
-- changed population civ bonus to "+5 population each age, starting in the Feudal Age"
 - changed Instant Loom to being free at the start of the game

 Gurjaras: